wrightben/codeeval/code/permutations/README.md

 ## Algorithms for generating permutations

-i.js is nearly as fast as the nested for-loops created by iter.pl up to n = 9
+i.js is approximately as fast as the nested for-loops created by iter.pl up to n = 9

 ```
 ime node i.js